 Both FxPro and Admiral Markets offer email support.

 FxPro Vs Admiral Markets Phone Support

-Although most queries can be resolved with the need of a phone call, it is nice when we can actually explain ourselves with a live human being at either FxPro or Admiral Markets.
-We can get straight to the point and this can save us from a lot of time and frustration.
+Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either FxPro or Admiral Markets.
+We can get straight to the point, saving us time and frustration.

 Both FxPro and Admiral Markets offer phone support.

 Lets see how FxPro and Admiral Markets customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
 Only submit your bank card information or invest money on financially regulated websites.
 It would help if you made sure with certainty that your money is held with a regulated brokerage.
 Checking whether FxPro and Admiral Markets are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that FxPro or Admiral Markets have these in place, please be extremely cautious before you proceed with them.

 We compare FxPro Vs Admiral Markets financial regulation and licensing side by side below.

 When trading with either FxPro or Admiral Markets you will want to understand and make full use of all the

 risk management features on your FxPro or Admiral Markets trading platforms.